DeFi crypto loans — the short answer

 Are DeFi loans safe?

 DeFi loans carry different risks than CeFi.
 There's no company that can go bankrupt with your funds, but smart contract bugs, oracle failures, and governance attacks are real risks.
-The major protocols (Aave, Compound, MakerDAO) have been battle-tested for years and audited by top security firms, making them relatively safe — but risk is never zero.
+The major protocols (Aave, Compound, Sky/Maker) have been battle-tested for years and audited by top security firms, making them relatively safe — but risk is never zero.

 Do I need KYC for a DeFi loan?